irisnet/goz/phase-3/scenes.md

 After a while, Bob decides to buy back the token transferred to Charlie.
 Charlie transferred `3transfer/othergozchann/transfer/gozirischann/uiris` on otherhub to Bob's account on gozhub.

-The transaction was successfully completed, and the forged token in scene 1 can be circulated normally in the IBC network.
+The transaction was successfully completed, and the forged tokens in scene 1 can be circulated normally in the IBC network.

 ![scene3](./asset/scene3.png)